chetnashah/javawork/androidbasics/Fragments.md

 When the activity's layout is inflated, the specified fragment is instantiated, `onInflate()` is called on the newly instantiated fragment, and a FragmentTransaction is created to add the fragment to the FragmentManager.

+**Note** - Avoid using the `<fragment>` tag to add a fragment using XML, as the `<fragment>` tag allows a fragment to move beyond the state of its FragmentManager.
+Instead, always use FragmentContainerView for adding a fragment using XML.

 ## Adding fragment to activity programmatically

 To programmatically add a fragment to your activity's layout, the layout should include a `FragmentContainerView` to serve as a fragment container, as shown in the following example: